| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCMzml$generate_choose_frequency_model_function(f_function = NULL)

-the function you want to pass in
+f_functionthe function you want to pass in

-Creates a new function that access the scan_info
+Creates a new function that access the scan_info slot of an SCMzml object

 after conversion to frequency space, and chooses a single model based on the information